 Primavera, the first town we came across, is home to some 5,000 people.
 Streets were asphalted.
 It is a town where nothing happens but that is a safe place to live.
 Crime hasn’t penetrated here, locals said.
 We bought some cakes and cookies at a panadería.
 Back on the road.
 Parts were laterite, other stretches sandy.
 Nice to drive.

-Again – like on the Transamazônica (read about it here) – we were shocked about how much terrain is burned down just for cattle raising.
-It is one of the most polluting industries in tworld, worse than the transportation industry.
+Again – like on the Transamazônica – we were shocked about how much terrain is burned down just for cattle raising.
+It is one of the most polluting industries in world, worse than the transportation industry.

 When the sun started to set we came across an open field, and discovered yet another magical campsite.
 We needed it.
 We were exhausted.
 The inside of the Land Cruiser was covered with dust and needed to be cleaned before we could sleep, and the bites from yesterday’s jejenes were driving us nuts.

 A beer from the fridge compensated a lot.

 Cloudy morning.
 Perfect.
 We rummaged around for a bit, cooking and reading and didn’t leave until 11 o’clock.
 A monotonous drive followed.
 A laterite road traversed more cattle ranches that were either black or on fire: the slash-and-burn season was in full swing.
 No wildlife to be seen anymore.

 We crossed a bridge and I spotted a trail meandering down.
 Time for a bath which we thoroughly enjoyed despite more jejenes ashore and tiny fish fiercely biting at our skin when swimming.